Aitia-IIOT/ah5-docs-java-spring/docs/api/primitives.md

 A **String** name that groups token technologies by usage characteristics.
 Can be `USAGE_LIMITED_TOKEN`, `TIME_LIMITED_TOKEN`, `SELF_CONTAINED_TOKEN` or `TRANSLATION_BRIDGE_TOKEN`.

+## TranslationBridgeID

+A **string** identifier that is unique within the Local Cloud and associated with an prospective or existing translation bridge.

 ## UUID

 A UUID (Universally Unique Identifier) is a 128-bit **String** identifier used to uniquely distinguish objects in distributed systems (e.g.: `550e8400-e29b-41d4-a716-446655440000`)